rakku-ms/azure-powershell/src/StackAdmin/Azs.Subscriptions.Admin/docs/Move-AzsSubscription.md

   - `[Tenant <String>]`: Directory tenant name.

 #### MOVESUBSCRIPTIONSDEFINITION <IMoveSubscriptionsDefinition>: The move subscriptions action definition
-  - `Resource <String[]>`: A collection of subscriptions to move to the target delegated provider offer.
+  - `Resources <String[]>`: A collection of subscriptions to move to the target delegated provider offer.
   - `[TargetDelegatedProviderOffer <String>]`: The delegated provider offer identifier (from the Admin context) that the subscriptions to be moved to.

 ## RELATED LINKS